johncchampion/sg_vsphere/README.md

 * The script and associated components are provided as-is and are intended to provide an example of utilizing PowerShell, PowerCLI, and the Invoke-RestMethod cmdlet.
 Fully test in a non-production enviornment before implementing.
 Feel free to utilize/modify any portion of code for your specific needs.

 ### Requirements
-* Windows system with connectivity to vCenter management network and GRID network
+* System with connectivity to vCenter management network and GRID network
 * StorageGRID 11.8 - VMware
 * vSphere 6.7 or later with ESXi host(s) managed by vCenter
 * PowerShell 7.4 or later